m2qm-efrc/transform_Bkq/README.md

 Column 3: Bkq
 ```

+### ESO-based CFPs to ITO-based CFPs

+Four flavors of the irreducible tensor operators are supported in this code, i.e. Racah, Wybourne, spherical harmonic, and noname.
+(Ref 1)

+1. Provide the initial ESO-based crystal field parameters in a file, say ```Bkqs.dat```.
+2. Modify "get_ITO_CFPs.py" to specify the input file name and the total angular momentum J.
+3. ```python get_ITO_CFPs.py``` to transform the ESO-based crystal field parameters to ITO-based crystal field parameters.

+### ITO-based CFPs to ESO-based CFPs

+The aforementioned four flavors of the irresistible tensor operators are supported.

+1. Provide the initial ITO-based crystal field parameters in a file, say ```Bkqs_spherical.dat```.
+2. Modify "get_ESO_CFPs.py" to specify the input file name and the total angular momentum J.
+3. ```python get_ESO_CFPs.py``` to transform the ITO-based crystal field parameters to ESO-based crystal field parameters.

+Note that the ITO-based crystal field parameters are complex numbers.
+The third column of the input file must include both the real and imaginary parts.

 ## References:

 1. General expressions for Stevens and Racah operator equivalents, Duros et al, 2024, arXiv:2405.08978.
 2. Quantum theory of angular momentum, D A Varshalovich, A N Moskalev, and V K Khersonskii, 1988.
 3. Transformation relations for the conventional Okq and normalised Okq Stevens operator equivalents with k=1 to 6 and -k⩽q⩽k, C Rudowicz, 1985